Iceberg that sank the Titanic: Sighting and collision

 On Sunday 14 April at 23:40 board time, Titanic collided with an iceberg.
 Some survivors saw the iceberg with their own eyes, others perceived a dark shadow.
 There are also statements about pieces of ice that fell from the iceberg onto the ship.
 Furthermore, there are statements about how contact with the iceberg was heard or felt.

 After the two men in Titanic's crow's nest sighted the iceberg, one of them, Frederick Fleet, sounded the bell three times to signal that he had seen an object straight ahead of the ship.
 However, the iceberg may have been seen on the bridge promptly or even simultaneously.
 According to Fleet's colleague Reginald Lee, the iceberg was only half a nautical mile away (about 900 metres) when it was sighted.
-According to the British enquiry after the accident, the iceberg was 1500 feet away (about a quarter of a nautical mile or 457 metres) at the time of the sighting.
-For a ship moving at 22.5 knots (41.7 kilometres per hour), the iceberg would accordingly have been sighted 40 seconds before impact.
+According to the British enquiry after the accident, the iceberg was 1500 ft away at the time of the sighting.
+For a ship moving at 22.5 kn, the iceberg would accordingly have been sighted 40 seconds before impact.

 What the evasive manoeuvre may have looked like: Titanic, coming from the east (on the right in the picture), first goes to the left and then to the right, so that the stern, which is swinging out, does not hit the iceberg.
 (Bow in blue, stern in red.)

 Titanic was still able to steer slightly to port (left) before the impact.
 Nevertheless, she scraped against the iceberg, which lasted several seconds.
 As it turned out later, the iceberg caused several leaks on the forward starboard side in the process.
 Because of Titanic's high speed, which could not be stopped so quickly, part of the iceberg pressed against the hull below the waterline.
 This pressure caused rivets to come loose and the outer skin to develop narrow, elongated leaks.
 Two hours and forty minutes after the impact, the ship sank.

 Writer Walter Lord questions whether the iceberg itself may not have been damaged.
 During the impact under water on the forward side of the ship, ice could have already been scraped off the iceberg to such an extent that the iceberg no longer caused any leaks on the aft starboard side.
 Fitch, Layton and Wormstedt, on the other hand, follow the thesis that the ship was not damaged aft for a different reason.
 Initially, the helmsman was indeed ordered to turn to the left, but shortly afterwards he was told to let the ship turn to the right.
 This manoeuvre, ordered by the First Officer William M. Murdoch, probably prevented Titanic from shearing off with its stern and touching the iceberg again.